 If you’ve ever checked the ingredients list on your favorite chai blend, you may have found yourself dizzied by the long list of herbs and spices involved.
 While such an assortment might take some work to assemble, this variety also makes chai spice recipes a delicious way to enjoy a whole host of beneficial botanicals in a single cup.
 And one of our favorite additions, from both a flavor and wellness perspective, is sweet and adaptogenic astragulus root.

-There are countless variations of chai to enjoy (we offer four in our online shop!), but all contain some balance of warming and sweet flavors.
+There are countless variations of chai to enjoy (we offer several in our online shop!), but all contain some balance of warming and sweet flavors.
 Some of the essential “pumpkin spice” elements, such as cinnamon, ginger root, cloves, and cardamom, appear in most recipes (which is one reason chai is so popular during autumn and winter).
 This classic base pairs well with a surprising range of flavors, making it fun and easy to create tea custom blends to complement your personal tastes and wellness goals—and if one of those goals is immune system support, astragalus root is an excellent addition. *